yhirose/cpp-httplib/README.md

 SSL support is available with `CPPHTTPLIB_OPENSSL_SUPPORT`. `libssl` and `libcrypto` should be linked.

-NOTE: cpp-httplib currently supports only version 1.1.1 and 3.0.
+NOTE: cpp-httplib currently supports only version 3.0 or later.
+Please see [this page](https://www.openssl.org/policies/releasestrat.html) to get more information.

 NOTE for macOS: cpp-httplib now can use system certs with `CPPHTTPLIB_USE_CERTS_FROM_MACOSX_KEYCHAIN`. `CoreFoundation` and `Security` should be linked with `-framework`.